Welcome, Visitor | Login

 Back to Top

-Environmental & Conservation Seed Committee: This committee represents the interests of ASTA members who provide quality seed for land restoration, rehabilitation, and reclamation.
-The primary focus of the committee is to promote native seeds, introduced and released plant materials in projects on private and public lands.
-A basis for all aspects of the committee is the need for sound, science-based principles and efficiency in government programs.
-Committee members meet regularly with policymakers from the USDA and Department of Interior on issues directly impacting the environmental and conservation seed industry.
+Environment & Conservation Seed Committee: This committee represents the interests of ASTA members who provide quality seed for land restoration, rehabilitation, and reclamation.
+A primary focus of the committee is to promote native seeds, introduced and released plant materials in projects on private and public lands.
+A basis for all aspects of the committee is the need for sound, science-based principles, and efficiency in government programs.
+This committee oversees the Cover Crops Task Force.

 Back to Top